 Bologna, Italy Summer Law Program

-Loyola Law School and Brooklyn Law School are pleased to sponsor the Summer Abroad Program in Bologna, Italy for 2016.
+Loyola Law School and Brooklyn Law School are pleased to sponsor the Summer Abroad Program in Bologna, Italy.

-- U.S. and European Privacy Law (2 credits, 3 week program)
+- U.S. and European Privacy Law (1 credit)

 Courses are taught by faculty from Loyola Law School and Brooklyn Law School, with lectures by prominent Italian legal scholars and judges.